7 Quick and Easy Passover Recipes for the Busy, Jewish Millennial

 Total Time: 35 minutes

-1. One Pan Balsamic Chicken (tiphero)
+One Pan Balsamic Chicken (tiphero)

 Total Time: Approx. 35 minutes

 This one prides itself on the ability to make it all in one pan (once again, minimal cleanup).
-It’s a bit more elaborate since you have to make a dressing for the chicken and separately make the vegetables, and takes more time than some of the others, but if you have a less hectic day, it might be worth a try for a seriously delicious meal similar to what your parents make.
+It’s a bit more cleanup since you have to make a dressing for the chicken and separately make the vegetables, and it takes more time than some of the others, but if you have a less hectic day, it might be worth a try for a seriously delicious meal similar to what your parents make.
 Never underestimate the power of a good, home-cooked meal.

-*8. Flourless Nutella Cake (The View from the Great Island)
+Flourless Nutella Cake (The View from the Great Island)

-We need dessert too, right?
-Besides, often it’s only reform groups that have seven, rather than eight, days of Passover.
+We need dessert, too, right?
+Besides, often, it’s only reform groups that have seven, rather than eight, days of Passover.
 For this recipe…

-YOU ONLY NEED NUTELLA AND EGGS, WHAT MORE CAN I SAY?
+YOU ONLY NEED NUTELLA AND EGGS; WHAT MORE CAN I SAY?

-Sources: Joy of Kosher, All Recipes, An Italian in my Kitchen, Real Simple, My Jewish Learning, tiphero, The View from the Great Island
+Sources: Joy of Kosher, All Recipes, An Italian in my Kitchen, Real Simple, My Jewish Learning, tip hero, The View from the Great Island

-Interested in learning more about other Passover recipes?
+Are you interested in learning more about other Passover recipes?
 Be sure to read Passover Made Easy.